 Prior to the 1930s, Santa Clause wasn’t depicted as a jolly man with a beard and a red suit.
 He was actually depicted as many things, including a creepy elf-like figure and, most commonly, a bishop… you know, Saint Nicholas.

 In the early 193os, however, The Coca-Cola Company started taking out Christmas ads in magazines, and hired an artist to paint Santa more like the way we know him today.
 The artist based his depiction off of the famous poem ‘Twas the Night Before Christmas — although Santa was suspiciously dressed in Coke’s colors.*

 The ads became iconic, as did their poster boy.
 So next time drunk Uncle Al shows up at your family Christmas get together wearing a big red suit and fake beard, thank Coca-Cola.

-* Santa may have been painted in red and white prior to these ads, but come on… Coke knows what it’s doing.
+* Santa has been known to have been painted in red and white prior to these ads, but come on… Coke knows what it’s doing.

-You may know that De Beers is responsible for linking diamonds with engagement rings.
-You may also know that they control the supply of just about every diamond in the world.
-But did you know they also created demand?
+You may know that De Beers controls the supply of just about every diamond in the world.
+But did you know they also created the demand?

 De Beers wanted to launch marketing campaigns in countries that could buy diamonds in mass (read: The US).
 The problem was, this was the late 1930s (read: slow economy), and most people thought diamonds were over-priced luxury items.
 (The audacity!)